vernondcole/learn-salt/lessons/advanced_bevy_master/black_knight_master/README.md

 your workstation must also be running a minion.
 Salt-cloud will instruct the salt-minion on your workstation to run `./vagrant up`, etc, when needed.

-** NOTE: the released "Nitrogen" version of Salt does not have a Vagrant driver for salt-cloud.
-The bootstrap_bevy_member_here.py script pulls an "Oxygen" release candidate.
-A MacOS workstation will need to wait until Salt "Oxygen" is released.  # TODO: fix this note when Oxygen is released.

 - on Ubuntu (or Debian)

 ```bash